 I spoke with the timber merchant and the sawmill that cut and treated the wood I purchased.
 It turns out that before 2006 in the UK and Europe, and 2003 in the USA, most wood was treated with an unsafe preservative.
 It included arsenic and high amounts of chromium that could leach into the soil.
 These days that’s no longer the case but older reclaimed wood could still have that preservative.
 Also, some commercial wood like that used for telephone poles is likely treated with toxic preservatives.

 If you find soft-wood that has not been treated at all then you can use that too.
-Its lifespan can be very short though so accommodate a plant for replacing the planks every five years.
+Its lifespan can be very short though so plan to replace the planks every five years.

 - Each bed will have eight planks and four stakes.
 There are two planks for each side with mine the shorter sides are 4′ and the longer ones are 8′.
 The stakes don’t need to be driven into the ground for flat surfaces.
 For slopes, it’s a good idea to have them 8-12″ in the ground.